RalphHightower/RalphHightower/MurdaughAlex_TimelineJudgementDayWeek1.md

-# Judgement Day for Alex Murdaugh (Boss Hogg of Hampton County)
+# Judgement Day for Alex Murdaugh — Week 1 — (Boss Hogg of Hampton County)

 [DRUGS, DECEIT AND DEATH THE DOWNFALL OF ALEX MURDAUGH AND A LOWCOUNTRY DYNASTY](https://www.postandcourier.com/murdaugh-updates/)